 Apple is ready to start shipping the powerful iMac Pro desktop computer in December and will feature an ‘always-on’ Siri version.
-This will be enabled by a stripped-down edition of the 18-core 4.5GHz processor which also backed the iPhone 7 of 2016 (without the present edition though).
+This will be enabled by a stripped-down edition of the 18-core 4.5GHz processor, which also backed the iPhone 7 of 2016 (without the present edition, though).

 Coming back to the voice assistant Siri, it has a similar setup as well as a user interface as you will come across the same in iPhones.
-Apple doesn’t always reveal all the surprises in the sleeves of its to-be-revealed products and the presence of Siri in iMac Pro was first confirmed by Guilherme Rambo and he tweeted the same with a video of setting up the Siri.
+Apple doesn’t always reveal all the surprises in the sleeves of its to-be-revealed products, and the presence of Siri in iMac Pro was first confirmed by Guilherme Rambo, and he tweeted the same with a video of setting up the Siri.

 Apple is yet to announce the release date for iMac Pro but has confirmed that it will arrive before the turn of the year.

 How do you like to have Siri on your desktop?
-Share your views with us in comments and follow us for more updates.
+Share your views with us in the comments and follow us for more updates.